-• Known hypersensitivity to metronidazole or any of the ingredients in the tablets.

-• Pregnancy - metronidazole should not be used in the first trimester in patients with trichomoniasis or bacterial vaginosis (see section 4.6).

-• Breast feeding should be discontinued for 12-24 hours when single high dose (e.g. 2g) therapy is used (see section 4.6).
+- Known hypersensitivity to nitroimidazoles, metronidazole or to any of the excipients. - Pregnancy metronidazole should not be used in the first trimester in patients with Trichomoniasis or bacterial vaginosis. - Breast feeding should be discontinued for 12-24 hours when single high dose (e.g. 2g) therapy is used.